-The consolidated financial statements are prepared on the historical cost basis except that investments available-for-sale and derivative financial instruments are stated at fair value.
+The consolidated financial statements are prepared on the historical cost basis except that investments available-for-sale are stated at fair value.

 (c) Functional currency

 The national currency of the Russian Federation is the Russian Rouble ("RUB"), which is the functional currency of the Parent and its subsidiaries, except for foreign trading subsidiaries, where the functional currency is USD.